Simon-K-Schaefer/ManifoldX/README.md

 * The pipeline works with FoldX5.0 and FoldX5.1 which produces different output energies (different forcefields).

-* If the PDB fetch step fails fetch structure file manually from the NCBI pdb (mmcif/PDBX) and convert as described above https://github.com/Simon-K-Schaefer/ManifoldX?tab=readme-ov-file#how-to-use.
+* If the PDB fetch step fails fetch structure file manually from the NCBI pdb (mmcif/PDBX) and convert as described above.

 ## Authors
 Simon Schäfer,